deepsense-ai/seahorse/docs/operations/word2vec.md

 usesMathJax: true
 includeOperationsMenu: true
 ---
-Transforms a word into a code for further natural language processing or machine learning process.
+Transforms a word into a code for further processing.

 This operation is ported from Spark ML.
-For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.Word2Vec">org.apache.spark.ml.feature.Word2Vec documentation</a>
+For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.Word2Vec">org.apache.spark.ml.feature.Word2Vec documentation</a>.

-A comprehensive introduction is available at <a target="_blank" href="http://spark.apache.org/docs/1.6.0/mllib-feature-extraction.html#word2vec">MLlib Word2VVec Guide</a>.

 **Since**: Seahorse 1.0.0